KnowThePepper

 What is Pepperoncini?

-Here's the thing nobody tells you: pepperoncini and banana peppers are not the same pepper.
+Pepperoncini and banana peppers are often confused, but they are not the same pepper.
 That confusion runs deep, especially in American grocery stores where the two share shelf space and look nearly identical pickled in a jar.

 Pepperoncini (Capsicum annuum) originated in Italy and Greece, where they're called friggitelli or golden Greek peppers depending on the region.
 The skin is thin and wrinkled, the color ranges from yellow-green to red at full maturity, and the shape tapers to a blunt tip - typically 2–3 inches long.